TestGorilla LogoTestGorilla Logo

 10 min

-This intermediate-level coding challenge focuses on candidates’ ability to interpret and debug code, based on a set of requirements, in the programming language of their choice.
-You can configure which programming languages will be available.
+This intermediate-level coding challenge assesses candidates' proficiency in working with hash tables, in the programming language of their choice.
+You can configure which programming languages will be available for your candidates.

 35 min